freundTech/kit-slides-typst/presentation.typ

   title: [A KIT Presentation],
   subtitle: [Created using Typst and kit-slides],
   author: [Adrian Freund],
-  short-title: [A Kit Presentaion using Typst],
+  short-title: [A Kit Presentation using Typst],
   // group-logo: "Path to your group's logo.
 Optional",
   date: [July 2023],
   language: "en",